-Current assets increased primarily due to the increase in cash from operations.
-The decrease in capital assets is from current year additions of IT equipment and improvements other than buildings offset by depreciation.
-The decrease in current and other liabilities is due to the decrease in due to management company at year end.
+Current assets decreased primarily due to the decrease in cash from operations.
+The increase in capital assets is from current year additions of leasehold improvements, IT equipment and furniture, fixtures and equipment offset by depreciation.
+The decrease in current and other liabilities is due to the decrease in due to district at year end.
+The lease asset and liability (noncurrent liabilities) is the result of the adoption of GASB 87, Leases.